christroutner/docker-electrumx/README.md

 Based on [this docker container by Dan Connolly](https://github.com/Danconnolly/docker-electrumx)

-> Run an Electrum server with one command

 An easily configurable Docker image for running an Electrum server.

 ## Usage